scottdillon/rti_exercise/README.md

     conda create -n new environment --file requirements.txt

-If using virtulenv to manage environments, cd to the package directory.
+If using virtualenv to manage environments, cd to the package directory.
 Switch environments and install requirements with:

     pip install -r requirements.txt